AarhamH/MVVM-MusicPlayer/README.md

-# 🎧 Welcome to Palm Music Player 🎧
+# 🎧 Welcome to PalmPlayer 🎧

 Browse and play music on your desktop without WiFi!